Ask Slashdot: How Do You Deal With a Terrible Tech Manager?

 Make a movie called Horrible Bosses 3?
 (Score:2)

-Look for a new job (Score:2)
+Look for a new job (Score:3)

 You just do as I say...
 (Score:1)